Software Integrations: How to Integrate Software Online

-Integration allows you to connect your various software platforms in one place, reducing manual entry and increasing efficiency.
+That is, integrations allow you to connect your various software platforms in one place, reducing manual entry and increasing efficiency.

 What is Software Integration?

-In its simplest form, software integration is linking two or more pieces of software to share data and information.
+Software integration is linking two or more pieces of software to share data and information.

 Furthermore, software integrations are designed to ensure that no valuable information is lost during the software interactions.